reidgarner/You-In-Frontend/README.md

 # You In? - Capstone Project

 ## Description:
-A native app that uses geolocation to keep track of bartender attendance in order to optimize service received by the guest as well as capital gained by the bartender
+A native app that uses geolocation to keep track of bartender attendance in order to optimize service received by the guest as well as capital gained by the bartender.

 ## Project Images: